chochodev/chochodev/README.md

 <h2> <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> Hey there!
 I'm a Emmanuel Michael.</h2>
 <p>A web developer with a passion for:</p>
-- Backend engineering using Python and its frameworks like Django, Flask, and RestAPI.
+- Backend engineering using Python and its frameworks like Django, Flask, and RestAPI.<br/>
-- On the frontend side, I love working with JavaScript and frameworks such as Svelte, React, Next and React-Native.
+- On the frontend side, I love working with JavaScript and frameworks such as Svelte, React, Next and React-Native. <br/>

 👯 I enjoy collaborating with startups and contributing to exciting projects. <br/>
 ⚡ Fun Fact: I believe in continuous learning and always strive to improve my coding skills.  <br/>